F5CodeGuru/asm241consolidated/module7/lab1/lab1.rst

 |

+4. Click Apply Policy in the top right, then click OK.

+|

 Test File Type Protection
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-#.
-Browse again to http://10.1.10.145/WebGoat/login and login as “f5student” or use the bookmark.
+1. Launch firefox (to avoid any webcaching done by Chrome) and Browse to http://10.1.10.145/WebGoat/login and login as “f5student” or use the bookmark.

-#.
-On the left menu click Vulnerable Components – A9, then click Vulnerable Components.
+2. On the left menu click Vulnerable Components – A9, then click Vulnerable Components.

-#.
-The Software Supply Chain .png graphic does not load, because it is blocked by the ASM Disallowed File Types setting blocking .png files.
+3. The Software Supply Chain .png graphic does not load, because it is blocked by the ASM Disallowed File Types setting blocking .png files.

 |